- Presentation of the new SOS Homepage as task-force of the “Swiss Federation of Clinical Neuro-Societies (SFCNS)”

 - Votation and acceptance of Swiss SOS bylaws

-- Election of board members (Swiss SOS organs) for the Steering committee (SC)
+- Election of board members (Swiss SOS organs) as Swiss SOS coordinators (SC)

 - Election of board members for a Scientific Review Panel (SRP)